 Brainstorm different ways your family can carpool to work and school, and invest in a couple of bikes to use for local errands.
 Biking is a great way to cut down on carbon emissions while getting exercise.

 Remember that every small step adds up to make a big impact.
-Take these steps towards creating a more sustainable home leads to a brighter, cleaner future.
+Taking these steps towards creating a more sustainable home leads to a brighter, cleaner future.

 Weatherize your home to improve insulation, and reduce heat further by planting a lush garden.
 Invest in reusable containers and shop secondhand.
 And don’t forget to chat with a local solar company about installing panels on your roof!